emsesp/docs/docs/ems-library.md

 # EMS library

-:::info Community Documentation
+:::info
-This page is a comprehensive summary of collected EMS knowledge from the community, including entity names, telegram protocols and how they work.
-It is dynamically generated from the CSV files in the `data` folder.
+This page is a comprehensive summary of EMS telegram details collected by the EMS-ESP community.
+This page is dynamically built using the CSV files in the `data` folder and the `telegram_metadata.json` file that describes the telegram's purpose and where it is typically used.

 Please contribute!
 :::